Blogs/AI

 The Verdict

-Best use case right now?
-A starting point for form creation rather than a complete solution.
-Think of it as an intelligent first draft that still needs human refinement.
+The best use case today is as a starting point for form creation, not a complete hands-free solution.
+It works well as an intelligent first draft that still needs human review and refinement.

 Author-Kiruthika